cojocariuovidiu/subscription-app/README.md

 - [express](http://expressjs.com): A minimal and flexible `Node.js` web application framework that provides a robust set of features for web and mobile applications with a large number of HTTP utility methods and middleware that turns creating a robust API into something fast and easy. **Why:** It is one of the most straightforward framework choices for developing APIs in `Node.js`, with a big community behind it.
 There is also a lot of useful middleware out there - for example: authentication or security middleware - that can be easily plugged in your express app with no effort.

-- [mongoose](https://github.com/Automattic/mongoose): A `MongoDB` object modeling for `Node.js` that provides a straight-forward, schema-based solution to model an application data. **Why:** It makes `MongoDB` data modeling and validation easier because it includes built-in query building, validation, type casting and some other useful features that, in the end, allow to save development time.
+- [mongoose](https://github.com/Automattic/mongoose): A `MongoDB` object modeling for `Node.js` that provides a straight-forward, schema-based solution to model your application data. **Why:** It makes `MongoDB` data modeling and validation easier because it includes built-in query building, validation, type casting and some other useful features that, in the end, allow to save development time.

 - [throwjs](https://github.com/kbariotis/throw.js/): A very simple HTTP Error collection library. **Why:** It is very handy because it allows to create HTTP Error objects through a very simple and intuitive API that also simplifies and keeps code neat and clean - plus saves development time too!